BIG IDEAS in School

 Our 2018-2020 Vancouver Biennale objective builds community and transforms neighbourhoods as a catalyst for engagement and social action.
 The new exhibition themes will re-IMAGE-n our urban scape and successful submissions will demonstrate the incorporation of interdisciplinary lessons when using the enquiry learning process.
 This module includes a field trip study (or BIG IDEAS Anywhere virtual tour) of Vancouver Biennale art installations that elicit meaningful connections to the topics being studied in the community.

 Interested in taking part?
-Contact Naomi with your school name, grade/s and the artistic medium you are interested in working with:
+Contact Tara with your school name, grade/s and the artistic medium you are interested in working with:

 Submission Deadline November 19, 2018 at 4pm